 Consumer Fraud Class Action Lawsuits

-Consumer Fraud: Protecting the Legal Rights of People Victimized by Deceitful Business Practices
+Consumer Fraud Lawyers: Protecting the Legal Rights of People Victimized by Deceitful Business Practices

 Fraud comes in many shapes and sizes.
 From companies that sell defective products and banks that charge hidden fees, to insurers that make false promises and pyramid scheme operators designed to fleece investors of their money, scams cost hardworking people billions of dollars per year.
 At Glancy Prongay & Murray, each consumer fraud attorney at our firm is prepared to help people who have been subjected to deceitful business practices get the full compensation available under the law.
 We also work aggressively to ensure that those behind the fraud are made fully accountable.
 That often includes pursuing a class action lawsuit on behalf of a wide range of people who have been injured by the same or similar schemes.